 Dr. Payne holds a B.A. from the University of California, Berkeley and a master's degree in Social Work from Cal State East Bay.
 He received his doctorate for his dissertation titled The Three Commitments: Critical Race Theory and Disproportionate Suspension of Black Males.

-Rick Ramos is a professor and department chair of the Public Safety Education program at Contra Costa College.
+Rick Ramos is the Dean of Instruction for the Allied Health and Public Safety division at Merritt College in Oakland.
+Previously, he was the professor and department chair of the Public Safety Education program at Contra Costa College.
 Dr. Ramos is also the Chair of the College Curricuum Committee.
 He has served in a variety of administrative roles at his college including the distance education coordinator for the college and the chair of the Career Technical Education committee.